popgenmethods/ldpop/README.md

 # ldpop
 ldpop is a program for computing two-locus likelihoods under the coalescent with recombination.
 Unlike previous methods, ldpop correctly accounts for variable population size history.

-ldpop produces lookup tables that can be used by [LDhat](https://github.com/auton1/LDhat)/[ldhelmet](https://sourceforge.net/projects/ldhelmet/) to estimate recombination maps. ldpop also provides utilities for efficient posterior sampling of two-locus ARGs.
+ldpop produces lookup tables that can be used by [LDhat](https://github.com/auton1/LDhat) or [LDhelmet](https://sourceforge.net/projects/ldhelmet/) to estimate recombination maps. ldpop also provides utilities for efficient posterior sampling of two-locus ARGs.

 ## Installation and Dependencies